saint-lascivious/saint-lascivious.github.io/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes and their intent.

 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)

 ## Type of change